 Welcome to Mrs. Hering's Webpage

 ← Click on your class for a calendar, make-up assignments, review videos, and lecture notes.
-All the things you need!
+All the things you need during the closure!

 Economics is a one-semester course that examines how society counters unlimited wants with limited resources and government’s role in the economy.
 Students will gain an understanding of basic economic principles, including an introduction to economic theory, supply and demand, money systems, banking and investing, globalization, and personal finance.